 In addition, document management workflows simplify daily work and provide clear guidelines on completing each task in the document management life cycle.
 This includes document creation, document approvals, file sharing, document sharing and enforcing retention schedules.

 3. Really good captureCapture capabilities automate the process of scanning paper documents or importing electronic documents into a document management system.
 They also automate data collection.
 Great capture solutions use predefined business rules to control the flow of documents and data whether they’re paper or electronic.
 They can import every file format from Microsoft Word to CAD drawings.
 They effectively capture structured and unstructured data.

 DocuWare’s next-level capture options

 DocuWare Intelligent Indexing is a capture innovation that uses machine learning to identify the most valuable information on a document and convert it into highly structured, usable data.
 Intelligent Indexing automatically records the most important metadata from your scanned documents and suggests them as index entries.
 At the same time, the system learns with each process: If the system is familiar with a document type, suggested index words are automatically and reliably assigned.
-The user only has to confirm the suggestions or improve them.
+The user only has to approve the suggestions.

 Web-based forms are another efficient capture method.
 With DocuWare, even people who have no access to your DocuWare system can fill out the forms on any device and submit them.
 The data can then be used to trigger business processes or be imported into other programs such as your ERP or CRM software

 DocuWare Forms quickly process applications, orders, registrations and other forms.
-Many of our customers also integrate HR services on their intranets by posting forms giving access to benefits enrollment and for paid time off requests.
+Digitalization enables you to create flexible web-based forms without IT support.
+Fore example, many of our customers also integrate HR services on their intranets by posting forms giving access to benefits enrollment and for paid time off requests.